ltcmelo/psychec/README.md

 ## The *cnippet* Driver

-Psyche-C may also be used as an ordinary C parser through the *cnippet* driver.
+Psyche-C comes with the *cnippet* driver and may be used as an ordinary C parser.

 ```c